Maptitude: Software

 The discontinued Maptitude used application source code that was edited using JavaScript, HTML, and ASP.NET.
 Application templates (Mapplications) were used to create a web application or service.
 The default templates included Ajax applications and mashups that used Google Maps via the Google Maps API.
 The product was replaced with the Maptitude Online SaaS.

 Product history

-The standard Maptitude product is typically released every year as both an upgrade and as a fully packaged product; the current version is Maptitude 2025.
-Maptitude, which was first released as Maptitude 3.0 in 1995, and numbered to agree with TransCAD 3.0, the first Microsoft Windows version of that software.
+Maptitude was first released as Maptitude 3.0 in 1995, and numbered to agree with TransCAD 3.0, the first Microsoft Windows version of that software.
 The Community 2020 edition was released in 1997, a product developed for the U.S. Dept. of Housing and Urban Development (HUD).
 Maptitude 4.0 was released later that same year (1997) and subsequent versions included 2000 U.S. census data and additional capabilities.
-Version 5.0, was released on January 29, 2008.
 The MAF/TIGER Partnership Software (MTPS) edition was released in 2008, a product developed for the U.S. Census Bureau.
-Version 6.0, was released in early 2011.

-Maptitude 2012, Maptitude 2013, and Maptitude 2014 included updated maps, data, demographics, and features.
-For example, for the USA, the 2010 US Census Data, ACS demographics, and Nokia HERE Map data were all refreshed.
-Maptitude 2014 focused on improvements to output, with the inclusion of 3-D maps, reports, and live tiled imagery.